maubanel/GMS2-4-Directions/simple-movement/README.md

 ##### `Step 11.`\|`MI8D`| :large_blue_diamond: :small_blue_diamond:

-We will also add the ability to wrap if you want this functionality.
-Most games restrict leaving the level so this might not be necessary or desirable.

-The problm with simple controls like this is that it doesn't take into account more cmoplex behavior.
-If I am pressing the <kbd>left</kbd> key and press <kbd>down</kbd> before letting go the player will still move left until I let go.
-It doesn't take into account the *latest* button pressed.
-I just will either be left, right down or up in that order, that if is pressed the `if else if` chain wills stop.
+Now *press* the <kbd>Play</kbd> button in the top menu bar to launch the game.
+The next issue is that the turning of the player is not smooth.

 ![player moves in eight directions but leaves level](images/TwoAxis8DirectionMovement.gif)